pdfruth/dallas-docker-meetup-Aug2018/lab02/README.md

 Create a new directory to work from
 ```
-$ mkdir meetup
+$ mkdir dallasmeetup
 $ cd meetup
 ```

-1. In the meetup directory, create server.js using your preferred editor and add the following code:
+1. In the dallasmeetup directory, create server.js using your preferred editor (nano, vi, etc.) and add the following code:
 ```
   var http = require('http');